City Owned Trees & Boulevards

 Urban Forestry is responsible for planting and maintaining all City-owned trees, including boulevard trees.
 Submit a tree planting request for new residential neighbourhoods, industrial areas or to replace a tree in an established neighbourhood.

-You may garden on the boulevard adjacent to your home if you read the City of Saskatoon’s Boulevard Gardening & Maintenance Guidelines and complete the Boulevard Garden Agreement.
+You may garden on your boulevard if you read the Boulevard Gardening & Maintenance Guidelines and complete the Boulevard Garden Agreement.